Types of Memberships

 Students, having the same eligibility requirements as Student Associates, who wish to make use of the facilities of the School for periods of time shorter than the full academic year may apply for Visiting Student Associate Membership status; supporting material shall normally include an application, curriculum vitae and a statement of the project to be pursued.
 Visiting Student Associate Members shall have the same privileges as other Associate Members during the period of their stay in Greece.
 Additional information about application for Visiting Student Associate Membership.

-Both Student Associate or Visiting Student Associate Membership obligates one to the payment of School fees for the time the Member is resident in Greece.
+Both Student Associate or Visiting Student Associate Members pay School fees for the time the Member is resident in Greece.

 Senior Associate Membership

 Independent and post-graduate scholars who wish to use the School’s facilities for their own research in Greece for a full academic year (September 1 to June 1) may apply to the Director in Athens to become a Senior Associate Member.
 Senior Associate Members have full library privileges and access to the staff and services of the School.
 Use of other facilities and participation in other activities can be offered only when space permits, and at the discretion of the Director.
 No deadline for Senior Associate Membership application.
 Senior Associate Members applying for fellowships must adhere to the fellowship application deadline.

 Additional information and application for Senior Associate membership.